Halil156/WebHidBridge-Android-Truthear-Keyx/README.md

+Built with the help of AI (Claude + Android Studio AI Agent), with human review and testing.

 # WebHID Bridge for Android

 An Android application that acts as a bridge for WebHID-enabled websites to communicate with USB HID devices on Android.
 Specifically optimized for **Truthear KEYX** and similar DAC/EQ devices.